-Any requested feedback by a coach/skater can be provided.
+Any requested feedback by a coach/skater can be provided after the competition (Free Dance event) has ended.
 Since the TC is the spokesperson for the panel, the TC shall provide this information.

 Subject: How to call - How to review - How to handle mistakes